-5.3.1.1 One method to design and control the compaction of such soils is to use a test fill to determine the required degree of compaction and the method to obtain that compaction, followed by use of a method specification to control the compaction.
-Components of a method specification typically contain the type and size of compaction equipment to be used, the lift thickness, and the number of passes.
+5.3.1.1 One method to design and control the compaction of such soils is to use a test fill to determine the required degree of compaction and the method to obtain that compaction.
+Then use a method specification to control the compaction.
+Components of a method specification typically contain the type and size of compaction equipment to use, the lift thickness, and number of passes.